Abir070/Salary-Prediction-Using-Linear-Regression/README.md

 # Salary-Prediction-Using-Linear-Regression
+Objective:
-Objective: To find Salary of given Years of experience
+<br>To find Salary of given Years of experience